Program 4 - Detect a Person

 $ lightserver -p <PORT> -s <LOG FILE LOCATION>

-- The port server listens on.
+1.PORT - The port server listens on.

-- log file location
+2.Log File Location - log file location

 Server’s Functional requirements